mehulagg/gitlab/doc/development/migration_style_guide.md

 offline ever.
 Migrations always must be written in such a way to avoid downtime.
 In the past we had a process for defining migrations that allowed for downtime by setting a `DOWNTIME` constant.
 You may see this when looking at older migrations.
-This process was in place for 4 years without every being used and as such we've learnt we can always figure out how to write a migration differently to avoid downtime.
+This process was in place for 4 years without ever being used and as such we've learned we can always figure out how to write a migration differently to avoid downtime.

 When writing your migrations, also consider that databases might have stale data